soujanyaporia/soujanyaporia.github.io/index.md

 logo:
   - image_path: /assets/images/big-logo.jpeg
     id: "big-home-logo"
     excerpt: "Welcome fellow researchers to my website!
-I hold a PhD in Computer Science.
+I hold a Ph.D. in Computer Science.
 My main areas of research interest are NLP and sentiment analysis.
-At present, I work as an assistant professor at Singapore University of Technology and Design (SUTD), Singapore.
-I am also part of the Institute of High Performance Computing (IHPC), ASTAR as a senior scientist.
-Before joining SUTD, I worked at NTU where I was awarded prestigous NTU presidential postdoctoral fellowship.
+At present, I work as an assistant professor at the Singapore University of Technology and Design (SUTD), Singapore.
+I am also part of the Institute of High-Performance Computing (IHPC), ASTAR as a senior scientist.
+Before joining SUTD, I worked at NTU where I was awarded the prestigious NTU presidential postdoctoral fellowship.
     <br>
     <br>
     My days are spent mostly with arxiv articles, conference proceedings, matrices, probability, calculus, Pytorch and Keras!
 Ah yes! and reading and replying to emails :)